 National Kick Butts Day encourages people to organize anti-smoking events in their community.
 That gives everyone in the neighborhood an opportunity to come together and support a great cause.
 Attend a National Kick Butts Day event and you can meet that neighbor you’ve always seen but never talked to!
 What a great way to make friends while supporting a worthy cause.

-How to Celebrate National Kick Butts Day
+How to Observe National Kick Butts Day

 1. Organize an event in your community